VISITS INTO THE REAL REALITY Writing 4

 When the air became clear, I saw hundreds of people seemingly engaged in one gigantic battle.
 Maybe it was more like fencing.
 They were not more than a few hundred feet away.
 I could see them clearly; they all looked the same.
 They were wearing some sort of armor like soldiers in ancient times; the segments of it were also shining like gold.

 I walked closer.
 Their heads, arms, hands, feet, everything was covered.
 In their hands they held something like a sword or laser rod.
 They attacked with those but the 'weapons' did not clash or make a sound.
 They went right through whatever they touched.
 Actually, there was no sound at all.
 There was an eerie silence.
 They all seemed completely absorbed in whatever they did.
-What it was totally escaped me.
+What that was totally escaped me.
 Everyone was equally engaged in this fighting.
 I noticed it was not just one on one.
 They kept turning to each side and around and seemed to aim at everyone that came close.

 I watched this for a while, not seeing any pattern in the movements or any result of all this striking.
 Then one of them, without stopping his action, suddenly took off his 'helmet' and waved at me to get my attention.
 When he did, he greeted me with a big friendly smile.
 He put back on his helmet and the melee continued for perhaps fifteen minutes.